 - Bruised roots, stems, flowers, leaves, fruit

-- Pollen of poison ivy, poison oak, and poison sumac
+- Pollen, oil, and resin of poison ivy, poison oak, and poison sumac

 Note: This list may not be all-inclusive.